bernardio5/bookie/README.md

 # bookie

 A set of Python scripts that operate on a the Project Gutenberg collection.
-I have used them to convert most of PG's books to a standard "epub" format.

 Project Gutenberg hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
-They're doing fine, but as the recent action against the Internet Archive shows, all publically-visible public-domain collections are one massive lawsuit from the "Writer's Guild" from obliteration.
+They're doing fine, but as the recent action against the Internet Archive shows, all centalized publically-visible public-domain collections are one massive lawsuit from the "Writer's Guild" from obliteration.

 How I wish I had mined Google Books.
 Anyway, I have downloaded PG's content.
-This repo does not contain that.
+This repo works with that data.

 This repo is not well-organized yet, because I am still feeling around for exactly what I want to do, and it's very much a side-project.

 In the repo you will be able to find:
 1) Code that traverses the PG bibliographics records set and parses those records into a Python object
 2) Code that takes a record object and loads the corresponding TXT, HTML, or other-format object into a Python object
-3) Code that outputs a Python book object as an "epub"-formatted book.
+3) Code that outputs a Python book object as an "epub"-formatted book
+4) Docs discussing the data formats involved
+5) Notes on organization

+About Organizing your University-Scale Library:

+If you have 50 books, or 500, you can organize them informally, but 65,000 is another matter-- you've never owned a library so big you can't know what's in it!
+The PG books are organized by a number that is basically the order in which they were added, which is fine for automated traversal but not a good library experience.

+PG maintains a set of XML bibliographic records, and they're pretty good about Author/Title/Subject, really Author(Translator,Second Author,Editor)/Title(Subtitle,Subsubtitle)/Subject(LOC classification)/Date(of generation).
+Librarians get advanced degrees about sorting this many books!

+The Library Of Congress (of the United States) publishes a well-documented sorting regime, though it is rather parochial.
+The Dewey Decimal System is proprietary, owned by OCLC, so I'm not using that.

+Amazon has much better similarity data for books, and is probably worth a crawl for the sake of gathering that.
+TBD!

+About the EPub format, and the version these scripts make:

-Caveat: the epub format is open, but there are many flavors.
+The epub format is open, but there are many flavors.
 It's basically a TAR archive that contains some bibliographic XML files, and an HTML doc tree.
-The goal is to have a format that is "fairly pretty" and works with the maximum number of different readers.
+The goal is to have a format that loads on the maximum number of platforms, supports search, and is "fairly pretty".

 There are several EPub format checkers, and they're helpful, but they don't solve the problem entirely.

-My complete list of checkers and target viewling platforms is TBA, but does include Apple Books, CaLibre.
+My complete list of checkers and target viewing platforms is TBA, but does include:

+-- Apple Books, which is not great at dealing with much of the CSS formatting in the PG collection.
+Seriously Apple: unit tests maybe?
+But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience, esp on iPad minis!

-Kindles mostly will not load epubs.
+-- Kindles mostly will not load epubs.
 Most Kindles will view web pages, so don't yell at me-- Amazon is forcing you to buy public-domain data in their secret, propritary Kindle format.
-Yes, there are Kindle-exporting tools-- you do it.
+Yes, there are Kindle-exporting tools-- feel free!

-Apple Books is, surprise surprise, full of quirky demands, and is not great at dealing with much of the CSS formatting in the PG collection.
-Seriously Apple: unit tests maybe?
-But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience.

-CaLibre is great because you can add a directory full of EPubs and it can populate a searchable database using embedded EPub bibliographical data.
-CaLibre, as of 2019, does not do a great job of handling books collections the size of PG.
+-- CaLibre is great because you can single-operation add a directory full of EPubs, whereupon it automatically generates a searchable library database from embedded data.
+It also can act as a web server for your collection.
+CaLibre, as of 2019, does not do a great job of handling books collections the size of PG, but it is lovely software for a lot of reasons.

-If you have 50 books, or 500, you can organize them informally, but 50,000 is another matter.
-The PG books are organized by a number that is basically the order in which they were added, which is fine for automated traversal but not a good library experience.
-There is a set of XML bibliographic records.
+-- Web browsers are nice because they have debuggers that throw errors that I can get rid of, but the reading experiences the provide are not great.

+-- There are other e-book readers, but I don't own them.

+-- I have used several online and downloadable EPub format checkers, which are comparable to the browsers-- they generate bug reports that I can respond to, but they're not readers, and don't always lead to fixes that add support.

+So, the main goal of this EPub generator is multi-platform support, and presentation of a maximum amount of bibliographic data, for the sake of search and browsing.
+The beauty of the books in the reader is a TBA.

+About the covers:

+I want to have distinctive covers for all the books that include legible author/title.
+Apple Books, Calibre, and the Internet Archive present book cover images as part of browsing.
+It helps, when you've got a little set of books in your reader, to have a distinctive image for the book cover, so the EPub scripts generate cover JPGs for all the books.

+EPub supports having a cover HTML page, but the sketchiness of CSS support means your best bet is a full-page JPG of the cover.

+The resulting covers are fabulously ugly!
+I am emulating the "Library Binding"s I saw in university libraries: monochrome vinyl hardbacks with computer-printed stickers: uuuugly!!

+I use OpenCV to make the JPGs: it works.
+I use OpenCV's "Hershy" font, which is included, and so, so ugly.
+Kerning?
+Bah.

+When there are scans of book covers, they almost never have legible Author/Title.
+They can be elegant, but usually in a generic way.
+They are usually really beat-up.
+If a cover image can be automatically identified (15% of the titles), I use it.
+If there are any other JPG or PNG attached to the book, I choose one at random.
+I have a collection ~20 "book front" images that I tint to some awful random pastel shade, paste on a black on white Author/Title label, paste on a from-the-book image, and that's the cover.png.

+Etc:
-I'd like to make an HTML library tree as a user interface, but WIP.
+I'd like to generate an HTML library tree as a user interface, but WIP.
+I am aware of the Kiwix project, and respect it.
+I'm kind of working in parallel.